Roman campaigns in Germania (12 BC – AD 16): Campaigns of Drusus

 He was made consul for the following year, and it was voted that the doors to the Temple of Janus be closed, a sign the empire was at peace.
-However, peace didn't last, for in the spring of 10 BC, he once again campaigned across the Rhine and spent the majority of the year attacking the Chatti.
+However, peace did not last, for in the spring of 10 BC, he once again campaigned across the Rhine and spent the majority of the year attacking the Chatti.
 In his third campaign, he conquered the Chatti and other German tribes, and then returned to Rome, as he had done before at the end of the campaign season.

 In 9 BC, he began his fourth campaign, this time as consul.
 Despite bad omens, Drusus again attacked the Chatti and advanced as far as the territory of the Suebi, in the words of Cassius Dio, "conquering with difficulty the territory traversed and defeating the forces that attacked him only after considerable bloodshed."
 Afterwards, he once again attacked the Cherusci, and followed the retreating Cherusci across the Weser River, and advanced as far as the Elbe, "pillaging everything in his way", as Cassius Dio puts it.
 Ovid states that Drusus extended Rome's dominion to new lands that had only been discovered recently.
 On his way back to the Rhine, Drusus fell from his horse and was badly wounded.
 His injury became seriously infected, and after thirty days, Drusus died from the disease, most likely gangrene.

 When Augustus learned Drusus was sick, he sent Tiberius to quickly go to him.
 Ovid states Tiberius was at the city of Pavia at the time, and when he had learned of his brother's condition, he rode to be at his dying brother's side.
 He arrived in time, but it wasn't long before Drusus drew his last breath.